hiAndrewQuinn/datasette-on-azure/README.md

     --resource-group datasette-rg \
     --sku Standard_LRS
 ```

 Creating the function app.
-The name here is the name that will be exposed in the default URL, so it needs to be globally unique - unlike the storage account and resource group which only have to be unique within your Azure account.
+The name here is the name that will be exposed in the default URL, so it needs to be globally unique - unlike the storage account and resource group which only have to be unique within your Azure account

 ```bash
 az functionapp create \
     --resource-group datasette-rg \